WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 ###<a id="priorityqueueruntimes">Priority Queue Runtimes</a>

+When the data structure is: an unsorted array, a sorted array, or a balanced search tree, the runtimes are:

             Unsorted        Sorted      Balanced
             Array           Array       Tree
 Insert      O(1)            O(n)        O(log n)
 Find Min    O(1)            O(1)        O(1)
 Delete Min  O(n)            O(1)        O(log n)

+Notice how find minimum is in constant time for each of these data structures.
 The trick is to use an extra variable to store the pointer/index to the minimum entry in each of these structures so we can return this value whenever we're asked to find the minimum.